quetz-al/quetzal-client/quetzal/_auto_client/docs/WorkspaceApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **workspace_file_fetch**
-> InlineResponse2002 workspace_file_fetch(wid, page=page, per_page=per_page)
+> InlineResponse2002 workspace_file_fetch(wid, page=page, per_page=per_page, filters=filters)

 List files.

-Fetchs all the files that have been added in this workspace.
+Fetches all the files that have been added in this workspace.
 Files whose metadata has been modified in this workspace will also be included.
+The file details included in the response only show their base metadata.

 ### Example